-Plan Treatment Upon Termination Stock Option Plan Participants have 90 days from the date of termination to exercise any vested options (1) Univested options expire immediately upon termination.
-RSU Plan All unmatured RSUs are cancelled immediately upon termination.
-PSU Plan All unmatured PSUs are cancelled immediately upon termination.
-Employment Agreement Incremental payments to all NEOs for termination without cause (see below).
+Plan Treatment Upon Termination Stock Option Plan Participants have 90 days from the date of termination to exercise any vested options (1) Univested options expire immediately upon termination RSU Plan All unmatured RSUs are cancelled immediately upon termination PSU Plan All unmatured PSUs are cancelled immediately upon termination Employment Agreement NEOs are entitled to a retirement allowance for termination without cause (see below)

 Pursuant to the Stock Option Plan, if the termination is a result of the participant's death or permanent disability, the time period to exercise options is extended to 12 months.
-For more information about the stock option plan, see Stock Option Plan on page 26.
+For more information about the stock option plan, see Stock Option Plan on page 27.